GillespieSe/github-tutorial/README.md

 Step 9: Type in "git commit -m "created README.md" This command is like a notepad of what you did so you aren't confused on what changes or things you made.

+Step 10: Go into github and click the plus icon and select new respitories.
+Input the data that they give to you.
+The respitory name should be the same as what your directory is called.

+Step 11: Press the SSH button and copy the link given to you.

+Step 12:
+Type in "git remote add origin git@github.com:<YourgithubUsername>/first-repo.git" Don't add the < > when your using this command.

+Step 13: Type in "git push -u origin master"
+This is like a link between cloud9 and github, github will be where you can access your first repo.

+Congratulations you made your first repo!!
 ---
 ## Workflow & Commands